 There are two simple ways you can add information about tones to a Chinese text without also adding Pinyin.
 You can either use colours or tone marks only.

-Using colours to annotate tones
+Using colours to show Chinese tones without Pinyin

 Colours can be used to annotate tones.
 The idea is simple, just let each tone correspond to a colour, and then colour characters according to the tones with which they are pronounced.
 Before I show you an example, here’s a normal Chinese text annotated with Pinyin.
 The passage is the opening to the interactive text game 迷雾中 (Into the Haze):